Skip to main content

 Are you working on anything right now that you're really excited about?

-I’m the co-founder and director of the summer research program in the Department of Computer Science at the University of Toronto for student refugees from Ukraine.
-Our program is funded by the Vector Institute for Artificial Intelligence.
-To date, we have flown over and funded more than 60 students, the majority being women, from various universities throughout Ukraine.
-This outreach program gives students an opportunity to continue their research and education despite the ongoing Russian invasion.
-If any T-CAIREM members are interested to learn more about our research or would like to get involved in assisting displaced students from Ukraine, please email me.
+I am the co-founder and director of the summer research program in the Department of Computer Science at the University of Toronto for student refugees from Ukraine.
+This program is funded by the Vector Institute for Artificial Intelligence.
+If any T-CAIREM members are interested in learning more about our research or in assisting students from Ukraine, please email me.